SecureDataRecovery: Security certifications and practices

 Secure Data Recovery Services undergoes audits and evaluations to maintain a range of professional certifications and to ensure compliance with specific federal and international regulations.
 All data handling practices within Secure Data Recovery labs are SSAE 18 Type II SOC 1, 2, and 3 audited to verify the safe handling of sensitive or protected information.

 Data recovery operations take place in a Class 10 ISO 4 cleanroom, which reduces the risk of damage to sensitive internal drive components from airborne dust or other small particulates.
 Cleanrooms come in different ratings depending on the industry.
 Class 100 ISO 5 facilities permit 100 particles per square foot and are commonly used for manufacturing applications in the pharmaceutical and biotechnology sectors.
 Class 10 ISO cleanrooms filter air to no more than 10 particles per square foot.
 This cleanroom rating is generally given to manufacturers of semiconductors and other sensitive electronics technology.

 Secure Data Recovery Services transfers recovered data on portable devices that are FIPS 140-2 Level 3 validated, a U.S. government computer security standard used to approve cryptographic modules.
 Secure Data Recovery Services is a member of the General Services Administration (GSA) schedule for approved government contractors, and the company provides data recovery services for local, state, and federal government agencies, as well as for all branches of the U.S. military.

 Secure Data Recovery Services complies with the EU/U.S. Privacy Shield Framework administered and reviewed by TRUSTe to ensure privacy protection for the exchange of personal data for commercial purposes between the European Union and the United States.
 They also maintain compliance with the Payment Card Industry Data Security Standard (PCI-DSS) for all customer transactions to ensure the safe handling, storage, and processing of credit card information.

 Manufacturer partnerships

 Secure Data Recovery Services maintains professional partnerships with several data storage manufacturers to provide specialized data recovery services that do not endanger existing warranties.
 Secure Data Recovery Services is a Western Digital Platinum Partner.
 Other manufacturing partnerships include Glyph, Oyen Digital, and Verbatim.

 Awards and achievements

-Secure Data Recovery Services is a member of ACRBO, the Association of Computer Repair Business Owners.
-It is also a member within the IEEE, ISSA and PPA Member and, over the years, the company website has posted over one hundred customer testimonial letters.

-In 2012, TopTenReviews rated Secure Data Recovery Services with 10 out of 10 points for its features, security, recovery capabilities, and help and support.
-In 2015 The website awarded Secure Data Recovery Services the TopTenREVIEWS Gold Award for RAID data recovery companies.

 In May 2021, Cyber Defence Magazine named Secure Data Recovery Services the market leader for data recovery.